ali-chr/Transductive_ZSL_3D_Point_Cloud/README.md

 ### Citation
 If you find our work useful in your research, please consider citing:

-### Citation
-If you find our work useful in your research, please consider citing:

 	@article{cheraghian2019transductive,
 	  title={Transductive Zero-Shot Learning for 3D Point Cloud Classification}, author={Ali Cheraghian and Shafin Rahman and Dylan Campbell and Lars Petersson},